HW-OLE/nr/README.md

-#NR - Notenrechner
+# NR - Notenrechner
-This is just a Project for all those lazy students that want wo know how they are doing at school
+Just a little tiny calculator helping lazy students to calculate their marks